 This site want to be a travel guide with useful information on how to get

-around and know Turin, the first capital of Italy, a city rich in history
+around and know Torino, the first capital of Italy, a city rich in history

 that became famous around the world in 2006 because of the XX Olympic Winter Games.

-Those who want to organize a weekend in Turin will have at their disposal a wide range of choices both hotels and Bed and Breakfast with unmissable offers throughout the year.
+Those who want to organize a weekend in Torino will have at their disposal a wide range of choices both hotels and Bed and Breakfast with unmissable offers throughout the year.

-The mountains of the territory of the Province of Turin are not only popular ski resorts but also natural paradises, ideal to spend pleasant moments of relaxation on the 550 km of downhill runs (with night lighting) and more than 100 km of cross-country trails equipped with new facilities and prestigious ski schools, Bardonecchia and the Via Lattea (Cesana, Sansicario, Claviere, Pragelato, Sauze d 'Oulx and Sestriere) where in 2006 took place the spectacular Winter Olympic Games.
+The mountains of the territory of the Province of Torino are not only popular ski resorts but also natural paradises, ideal to spend pleasant moments of relaxation on the 550 km of downhill runs (with night lighting) and more than 100 km of cross-country trails equipped with new facilities and prestigious ski schools, Bardonecchia and the Via Lattea (Cesana, Sansicario, Claviere, Pragelato, Sauze d'Oulx and Sestriere) where in 2006 took place the spectacular Winter Olympic Games.